DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model

 \section{Introduction}

-Extracting structured content from document images containing intertwined elements such as plain texts, tables, and formulas is crucial for advancing AI-assisted document understanding, and it is also one of the most critical steps in RAG (Retrieval-Augmented Generation).
-Traditional expert OCR models like PP-Structure~\citep{li2022ppstructure, xcui2025paddleocr} train expert models for different tasks separately, such as SLANet~\citep{li2022ppstructure} for table recognition and PP-FormulaNet~\citep{liu2025pp} for formula recognition.
-Compared to PP-Structure with complex procedures, large vision-language models (LVLMs) like Qwen2.5-VL~\citep{bai2025qwen2} can process various document elements in an unified, elegant, and end-to-end paradigm.
-In particular, expert VLMs such as GOT~\citep{wei2024general} are trained on various OCR tasks to directly generate structured content from document images.
+Extracting structured content from document images containing intertwined elements such as plain texts, tables, and formulas is crucial for advancing AI-assisted document understanding, and it is also one of the most critical steps in numerous downstream applications such as Retrieval-Augmented Generation (RAG).
+Traditional OCR systems like PP-Structure \cite{li2022ppstructure, xcui2025paddleocr} train expert models for different tasks separately, such as SLANet \cite{li2022ppstructure} for table recognition and PP-FormulaNet \cite{liu2025pp} for formula recognition.
+Compared to PP-Structure with complex procedures, vision-language models (VLMs) can process various document elements in an unified, elegant, and end-to-end paradigm.
+In particular, expert VLMs such as GOT \cite{wei2024general} are trained on various OCR tasks to directly generate structured content from document images.

-Despite these advancements, we observe that current general and expert VLMs are prone to generate plausible-sounding answers that are not always grounded in the input image, a phenomenon usually referred to as hallucination.
-In OCR tasks, since they have learned the language patterns from the training datasets used in LLMs instead of carefully recognizing the actual content in the images, they often output content that does not exist in the images.
-In contrast，although expert OCR models can only accomplish one specific task, they rarely have hallucination issues because their architectures are tailored for specific OCR tasks.
-At worst, they may fail to recognize one or a few characters.
-Table~\ref{tab:example} shows an example of hallucination.
-Moreover, LVLMs mainly focus on visual reasoning performance and their capabilities in perception are not as strong, while expert OCR models have stronger fine-grained perception capabilities that are beneficial for recognizing various texts.
+Despite these advancements, these models still exhibit their respective limitations.
+VLMs are prone to generate words that do not exist in the input image.
+One of the possible cause of this phenomenon is that they have learned language patterns from training datasets used in the language models, instead of carefully recognizing the actual content in the input images.
+In contrast, expert OCR models whose architectures are tailored for specific OCR tasks, rarely have hallucination issues, and typically only recognize several words incorrectly in challenging cases.
+However, they rely solely on visual information.
+When several words in an image are difficult to recognize, they cannot leverage contextual semantic information to obtain better answers.